 Tuition for courses dropped during the change-of-program period is refunded in full, but the comprehensive fee is not reduced.
-For courses dropped after the last day for change of
+For courses dropped after the last day for change of program, no adjustment is made.

 Grades

 All students registered in the Graduate School of Architecture, Planning, and Preservation are graded on the pass-fail system described below: